awsdocs/aws-step-functions-developer-guide/doc_source/connect-ecs.md

 Supported Amazon ECS/Fargate APIs and syntax:

 **Note**
 Parameters in Step Functions are expressed in `PascalCase`, even when the native service API is `camelCase`\.
+This holds for the contents of Parameters whose types are non-primitives.
+For example, consider `PlacementStrategy`, which is an Array of [PlacementStrategy](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PlacementStrategy.html) objects.
+The properties of those objects should also be `PascalCase`.

 + [https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html) starts a new task using the specified task definition\.
   + [Request syntax](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html#API_RunTask_RequestSyntax)
   + Supported parameters: